 In 2018, DASH began installing real-time bus arrival information kiosks and tablets at various high-ridership locations throughout the city.
 Major kiosks have been installed at City Hall, Southern Towers, NVCC-Alexandria and NSF with additional screens planned for the King Street Metro and Mark Center Transit Center.
-DASH has also worked with WMATA to install solar-powered real-time tablets similar to the one pictured at over 20 bus stops throughout the service area.
+An additional kiosk is planned for the new King Street Metro bus loop, while real-time tablet displays are currently being installed along the AT-1 Plus and AT-9 routes with I-395 Commuter Choice funds.
+With this increase, over 50 stop locations will have real-time signage.